pmartinezrhub/DarkReport/Readme.md

 ![](DarkReport/static/DarkReport/dark-report-logo.png)
 # DarkReport

 DarkReport is reporting vulnerabilities tool.
-A writeup helper for pentestesters I write it with Django Framework, with only two goals in mind:
+A writeup helper for pentesters I write it with Django Framework, with only two goals in mind:
 - Make it easy to use.
 - Make it fast on doing pentesting reports.